 Is the TX16S Better Than T16?

-I know a lot of people just bought the T16, and probably not very happy with the news.
-But the T16 is still a really good radio, the improvements on the TX16S are just small tweaks and not enough to make the T16 obsolete.
+But the T16 owners should not feel bad, as it’s still a really good radio, the improvements on the TX16S are not enough to make the T16 obsolete.